 UK visa requirements and immigration criteria are managed by UK Visas and Immigration (UKVI).

-All prospective international students coming to study in the UK for a course lasting more than 6 months, including those from the EU, EEA (except Ireland) and Switzerland who have not secured other immigration status on or after 1 January 2021, will need to apply for a Student visa and receive a decision, before they arrive.
+All prospective international students coming to study in the UK for a course lasting more than 6 months, including those from the EU, EEA (except Ireland) and Switzerland who have not secured other immigration status on or after 1 January 2021, need to secure a Student visa before they arrive.
 This includes those who begin their course remotely in autumn 2020.
 Applications can be made online at GOV.UK and students can apply up to six months before their course starts.

 Students intending to come to the UK to study a course lasting less than 6 months may be eligible for a Standard Visitor visa.
-This also includes EEA (except Ireland) and Swiss nationals from 1 January 2021 (unless they have secured alternative immigration permission).
+This also includes EEA (except Ireland) and Swiss nationals (unless they have secured alternative immigration permission).

 You can find out if you need a visa to study in the UK on the UKVI website.